 AVA BARON - Social Politics: International Studies in Gender, State & Society, Volume 5, Number 1, pp. 17-37

 This essay explores the diverse ways that the relationship between feminism and historical sociology has been represented.
 The author notes some of the ways historical sociology has changed over the past few decades and the ways some researchers have incorporated gender into their analyses.
 But the author concludes that a "feminist revolution" still has not taken place.
-The underlying theoretical assumptions of historical sociology, particularly its reliance on traditional theories of social change and class analysis, continue to marginalize gender issues.
 The relationship of feminism and historical sociology raises the broader question of whether feminism should be integrated into traditional disciplinary approaches or whether such integration threatens the basis for feminist critical inquiry.

 From Universal History to Historical Sociology